 The appreciation of fragrance is another global phenomenon.
-Nowadays, one of the most popular artificial forms of generating fragrance is applying perfume, while in the past, cultural elites in China preferred burning aromatic substances (xiang), such as frankincense or sandalwood to generate pleasing fragrance.
-They treated this practice as a type of art and composed texts to promote the cultural and artistic significance of generating fragrance.
-Despite that the generation of fragrance is not deemed an art form in art history stemming from the European context, its complicated production processes and fascinating end product would render it a type of artistic practice in all over the world.
-Cultural elites in China particularly welcomed the aromatic substances imported from exotic places that include Southeast Asia, Central Asia, and the Middle East.
-The substances were expensive due to their rarity and the high transportation cost; but burning them was a rapid way of consumption, which also added to the expensive cost.
-Nowadays the burning of aromatic substances in China is largely limited to the religious practices of offering fragrance to the deities, but its historic use among scholarly circles cannot be ignored.
+In modern times, one of the most popular artificial forms of generating fragrance is applying perfume, while in the past, cultural elites in China preferred burning aromatic substances (xiang), such as frankincense or sandalwood, to generate pleasing fragrances.
+They treated this practice as a type of art, composing texts to promote the cultural and artistic significance of generating fragrance.
+Although the production of fragrance is not deemed an artform in Western art history, its complicated production processes and fascinating end product make it a type of artistic practice worldwide.
+Cultural elites in China particularly welcomed aromatic substances imported from exotic places, including Southeast Asia, Central Asia, and the Middle East.
+The substances were expensive due to their rarity and high transportation cost, and the fact that they burned quickly made them even more costly.
+Nowadays, the burning of aromatic substances in China is limited mainly to the religious practices of offering incense to the deities, but its historical use in scholarly circles cannot be ignored.

-The music of the qin-zither has mainly been a distinctive type of arts in East Asia, as compared to the global acceptance of the cultures of tea and aromatic substances.
+The music of the qin-zither has largely remained confined to East Asia, as compared to the global acceptance of the cultures of tea and aromatic substances.
 Archaeologically excavated qin in China can date to the sixth century BCE.
-From then on, this type of musical instrument, which underwent changes of the designs and production several times, took up an important place in the lives of the scholar-artists and political elites.
-The qin has remained an important musical instrument in today’s traditional Chinese-music concerts and has survived the impact of Western music in China in the past centuries.
+From then on, this type of musical instrument, which changed in design and production methods several times, assumed an important place in the lives of the scholar-artists and political elites.
+The qin has remained an essential musical instrument in traditional Chinese music concerts and has survived the impact of Western music in China over the past centuries.

-The cultures of tea, aromatic substances, and the qin music have played important roles in Chinese culture in both historic and modern periods and reflect state-wide phenomena that should arouse our interest in the origins, history, and development of activities and materials related to them.
-Tea cultures began to become popular in Tang dynasty China, reached a climax in the Northern Song dynasty, and later constituted one of the most important beverage traditions in the world.
-Tea was culturally, economically, and artistically related to the production of fragrance and music in the traditional scholar-artists’ communities.
-The scholar-artist communities established the reputation of their artistic pursuits in the Northern Song dynasty and laid the aesthetic foundations for the Ming and Qing scholars to follow.
-These were all important material and human agents shaping the Chinese history in the last one thousand years.
-They were interrelated in the lives of the Chinese elites in history and there are diverse perspectives to look into these phenomena.
+The cultures of tea, aromatic substances, and qin music have played important roles in Chinese culture in both historical and modern periods.
+They reflect state-wide phenomena that should arouse our interest in the origins, history, and development of related activities and materials.
+Tea culture gained popularity in Tang dynasty China, reached a climax in the Northern Song dynasty, and later constituted one of the most important beverage traditions in the world.
+Tea was culturally, economically, and artistically related to the production of fragrance and music in the traditional scholar-artist communities.
+The scholar-artist communities established a reputation for artistic pursuits in the Northern Song dynasty and laid the aesthetic foundations for the Ming and Qing scholars to follow.
+These were all significant material and human agents that shaped Chinese history over the last one thousand years.
+They were interrelated in the lives of the Chinese elites in history, and these phenomena can be analysed from various perspectives.

 Key terms, main arguments, and approaches